-I am often asked by friends and network contacts how do I recruit and retain team players in this difficult market?
-Recruiting great people is a challenge for all companies including credit unions, especially today in an employee’s market.
+I am often asked by friends and network contacts how I recruit and retain team players in this difficult market.
+Recruiting great people is a challenge for all companies, including credit unions, especially today in an employee’s market.
 The unemployment rate nationally is the lowest it’s been since 1969, down to roughly 3.6%.
 This is making it difficult for employers to find the right people for the right job.

 What are the three biggest challenges today in recruiting?

 Navigating an employee’s market

 Low unemployment means there are more employers looking for employees to fill their open jobs than there are employees looking for them.
 Though there is a 3.6% unemployment rate, that doesn’t mean that there are people available for your job.
 Of the 3.6%, how many have the education, experience, work ethic, or are in the location you need them to fill your position?
 The candidates you often want or need may already be employed.
 Convincing them to change companies and come work for you can be a challenge.